-Contributions (Continued)
+Contributions (continued)

+TRS contributed 6% of earnable compensation as required by statute until September 30, 2011.
+From October 1, 2011, to September 30, 2012, certified law enforcement, correctional officers, and firefighters of the TRS were required by statute to contribute 8.25% of earnable compensation.
 Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the TRS are required by statute to contribute 8.50% of earnable compensation.